-This photo shows four coin silver spoons circa 1820.
-These silver spoons are very thin and were severely dented, dinged, and misshapen from years of use and neglect.
+This photo shows five coin silver spoons circa 1820.
+These silver spoons were severely dented, dinged, and misshapen from years of use and neglect.
 The right spoon was actually cracked and bent.

-These silver spoons were carefully restored by reshaping the spoon bowls, soldered as necessary to repair the cracks and polished.
+These old silver spoons are always very thin and inherently fragile.
+They were carefully restored by reshaping the spoon bowls, soldered as necessary to repair the cracks and polished.
 While I would not normally polish 200 year old silver this shiny, it was necessary because of the severe damage and extensive repair work.

 Repair of Sterling spoon that is a family heirloom